Pyrofoux/SUPER-IS-HOT/README.md

 <p></p>
 <p></p>

+## How to edit the game?

+Download the project and open it with Unity version 2019.4.13f1 or higher.

 ## How to make custom levels?

 - Copy an existing level scene and name "Level-X" with `X` being the number of the level